kineticstoolkit/kineticstoolkit_doc/html/_sources/geometry_kinematic_chains.md

 )
 ```

-One method to reach the final answer is to simply perform the multiplication using [ktk.geometry.matmul](api/ktk.geometry.matmul.rst):
+Then we apply the multiplication directly:

 ```{code-cell} ipython3
 global_p_wrist = ktk.geometry.matmul(